Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: X-ray Binaries under Consideration

 \subsection{XTE J1650-500}

 XTE J1650-500 is a stellar mass black hole candidate probably having a mass of $3.8\pm0.5~M_{\odot}$ (Shaposhnikov \& Titarchuk 2009).
 A safer mass range is $2.7-7.3~M_{\odot}$ (Orosz et al. 2004).
-The binary period is $0.32~d$ and a lower limit to the inclination of $50^{\circ}\pm3^{\circ}$ (Orosz et al. 2004).
+The binary period is $7.63~h$ and an estimation of the inclination is $50^{\circ}\pm3^{\circ}$ (Orosz et al. 2004).